-Authors and contributors to the Journal should prepare manuscripts per these guidelines.
+Authors and contributors to the Journal should prepare manuscripts in accordance with these guidelines.
 These guidelines are designed to standardize the process of preparing and maintaining the quality of JIRSEA as a SCOPUS and EBSCO Indexed journal.
 Failure to follow them may result in papers being delayed, and/or rejected.